Jack Suwinski Player Props: Pirates vs. Dodgers

-On Tuesday, Jack Suwinski (.417 on-base percentage in past 10 games, 60 points above season-long percentage) and the Pittsburgh Pirates play the Los Angeles Dodgers, whose starting pitcher will be Emmet Sheehan.
-First pitch is at 9:10 PM ET.
+On Wednesday, Jack Suwinski (.704 slugging percentage in past 10 games, including three home runs) and the Pittsburgh Pirates face the Los Angeles Dodgers, whose starting pitcher will be Bobby Miller.
+First pitch is at 10:10 PM ET.

-He had a hitless showing in his previous game (0-for-2) against the Dodgers.
+In his last game, he notched a home run while going 2-for-3 against the Dodgers.

 Jack Suwinski Game Info & Props vs. the Dodgers